 The above covers only the literal meaning of Genesis 1 (which is a highly symbolic literal meaning).
 There is also a symbolic meaning to Genesis 1 which we are not going fully to explain here, we will just state it.

 We can show by employing the bible code, that initially there was God and no one else.
-Then God created the spiritual realm, historically bi-directional time and the angels.
-Then God created space-time with the Big Bang and he created physical light and he made time unidirectional.
+Then God created the spiritual realm, angelic (dark matter) time and the angels.
+Then God created space-time with the Big Bang and he created physical light and he made time unidirectional and causal (we are not sure how true that was prior to the Big Bang).
 Then he created the humans.
-If you do not wish to read this section please skip it and continue with the next section.

 The first line of Genesis says...